Top 10 Best Road Trip Destinations in Luzon

 La Union – Surf, Sunsets, and Cafés

 La Union, particularly the surf town of San Juan, has evolved from a laid-back coastal community into one of Luzon’s most beloved road trip destinations.
 Just 4–5 hours from Metro Manila, it offers an effortless escape with a mix of beach vibes, outdoor adventures, and an ever-growing café scene.
+You can also enjoy local delicacies at a local restaurant, in addition to boutique cafés, food parks, and vibrant weekend markets.
+Pangasinan features white sand beaches and is known for sunsets at Lingayen Beach.

 Top Attractions: